Kids Don’t Have to Cock Block

 Postpartum sex – How to keep things going after giving birth

 We both laugh.
-When we used to Make love for hours!
+When we used to make love for hours!
 It all feels like a lifetime ago.

-‘I miss that,’ Duncan says as he lifts himself from the couch and nestles next to me.
+“I miss that,” Duncan says as he lifts himself from the couch and nestles next to me.
 I nod.
 Me too.
 At least, In theory.

-I now have worn-out pelvic floor muscles.
+I now have worn-out pelvic floor muscles

-Noah, you little cock & pussy blocker.
+Noah, you little cock-and-pussy-blocker.

 I care!

-In retrospect, I was suffering from a clear case of overconfidence.
-Because after Noah was born, there wasn’t much left of the ‘old me’.
-The ‘old me’ was a woman that always loved to experiment and was always up for a little something.
-Under these new circumstances, I had changed, as most women do, confirms sex therapist Eveline Stallaart.
-Eveline regularly sees couples that struggle with postpartum sex and haven’t been intimate since the baby was born.
-Eveline says: ‘Lots of women walk into my office proclaiming some version of the following: ‘’The sex has been awful after giving birth.
+In retrospect, my confidence was misplaced.
+Because after Noah was born, there wasn’t much left of the “old me”—a woman eager to experiment, always up for a little something.
+Under these new circumstances, I had changed, as most women do; sex therapist Eveline Stallaart affirms as much.
+Eveline regularly counsels couples who struggle with postpartum sex and haven’t been intimate since welcoming their baby.
+Eveline says, “Lots of women walk into my office proclaiming some version of the following: ‘The sex has been awful after giving birth.
 But who cares?
-Look what it brought me!’’
+Look what it brought me!’”

 How do you survive a sexual dry spell as a new parent?

 My sex life changed drastically during pregnancy and the months after giving birth.
 I had a hard time accepting that.
-Now I know: It’s normal.
+Now I know that it’s normal.
 It’s part of the “deal”.
-Some women and couples blossom sexually when a new family member joins the household.
-However, more often than not, new parents find themselves having a hard time keeping things going in the bedroom.
-That doesn’t mean you should just throw in the towel, It’s not a burping cloth.
-Continue to have conversations.
-Ask questions like: What’s going on with you?
-What are your needs?
-How can I help you?
-Find a way to make this process work together as partners.
-People often only have sex with penetration.
-But there’s so much more!
+While some women and couples experience a sexual renaissance when a new family member arrives, more often than not, new parents struggle to keep things going in the bedroom.
+That doesn’t mean you should just throw in the towel—it’s not a burping cloth.
+Keep having conversations.
+Ask questions like “What’s going on with you?”
+“What are your needs?” and “How can I help you?”
+Work together as partners to navigate the process.
+Sex doesn’t have to be about penetration; there’s so much more to explore!
 Just have fun discovering what works for you now.

 2. Make an effort for the other